-T-Server for the Alcatel A4400 switch supports use of the Extensions attribute, as detailed in Table 22.
-T-Server populates the Extensions attribute in

-EventAddressInfo and EventPartyInfo, as described in the Genesys 7 Events and Models Reference Manual.
+T-Server for the Alcatel A4400 switch supports use of the Extensions attribute, as detailed in Table 31.
+T-Server populates the Extensions attribute in EventAddressInfo and EventPartyInfo, as described in the Genesys 7 Events and Models Reference Manual.

-Table 22: Use of the Extensions Attribute
+Table 31: Use of the Extensions Attribute

-Extension Used In Description Кеу Туре GCTI_CSTA_CALLS_IN_QUEUE Integer EventQueued The total number of calls in a queue, as reported by CCD.
+Extension Used In Description Key Туре GCTI_CSTA_CALLS_IN_QUEUE Integer EventQueued The total number of calls in a queue, as reported by CCD.
 GCTI_CSTA_CALLS_IN_FRONT Integer EventQueued The number of calls in a queue in front of this call, as reported by CCD.
 GCTI_INFO_STR String EventAgentNot Ready A text string providing additional description of the nature of the event.
 GCTI_SOURCE_ERROR_TYPE Integer EventError Original type of the error returned by the switch.
 GCTI_SOURCE_ERROR_CODE Integer EventError Original error code of the error returned by the switch.
 GCTI_AUTO_ORIGINATE Integer TMakeCall Permits automatic answering of a call on the origination device.
 GCTI_SUPERVISOR_CALL Integer TMakeCall, TInitiateTransfer, TInitiateConference, TMuteTransfer, TSingleStepTransfer Allows the override of the default value for the supervisor-call option for a particular request.
 When this extension is set to a nonzero value, an initiated call is treated as a supervisor call.

-GCTI_INHIBIT_PROGRESS_TONE Integer TMakeCall, TInitiateTransfer, TInitiateConference, TMuteTransfer, TSingleStepTransfer Allows the override of the default value for the inhibit- progress-tone option for a particular request.
+Extension Used In Description Key Туре GCTI_INHIBIT_PROGRESS_TONE Integer TMakeCall, TInitiateTransfer, TInitiateConference, TMuteTransfer, TSingleStepTransfer Allows the override of the default value for the inhibit-progress-tone option for a particular request.
 When this extension is set to a nonzero value, the progress tone is inhibited.
+Note: Only available for IVR devices.
+GCTI_INHIBIT_HOLD_TONE Integer TInitiateTransfer, TInitiateConference, TMuteTransfer, TSingleStepTransfer Allows the override of the default value for the inhibit-hold-tone option for a particular request.
+When this extension is set to a nonzero value, the hold tone is inhibited.
 Note: Only available for IVR devices.